Public speaking lessons: Inspired by one of my favourite authors, speaker and teachers, the late Dr. Wayne W. Dyer.

 Personally, I like and subscribe to the idea that there really are no limits for any of us other than those we impose on ourselves.

-First you have to believe that its possible yourself and then make the decision to inspire your audience to see it too.
+– Believe that its possible and make the decision to inspire your audience to see it too.

 7. The Face of receptivity